amanstar26/AnimeCall-OTT-Poster-Scraper/README.md

-# 🎬 Posters API — Multi-OTT Poster Scraper
+# 🎬 AnimeCall Posters API — Multi-OTT Poster Scraper

 A fast, modular **FastAPI** service that extracts **title, landscape, portrait, cover, logo, and thumbnails** from major OTT platforms using lightweight scraping and JSON parsing.